 Reduce complexity with apps:

 Overseas travel can quickly become overwhelming from layers of complexity.
-Different measurement units, currencies, timezones, power outlets, and language barriers can make things difficult.
+Different measurement units (imperial vs metric), currencies, time zones, power outlets, and language barriers can make things difficult.
 Simplify things with apps.
 I use Convert, Currency, and Google Translate.
 Translate is essential for quick translation of restaurant menus and signs.
 I also swear by 1Password for keeping my important logins and documents encrypted and backed up.
 It’s excellent for creating robust complicated passwords.
 I also love Evernote for keeping track of itineraries, trip notes, and to-do lists.

 – Bring the largest possible approved carry-on, but avoid checking it whenever possible.
-Weight restrictions vary wildly overseas and you’ll inevitably be forced to check any carry-on heavier than 7kg, but more most travel – this size is perfect.
+Weight restrictions vary wildly overseas and sometimes you’ll be forced to check any carry-on heavier than 7kg, but more most travel – this size is perfect.
 Make sure you have rental or homeowner insurance since airlines will often only cover $600 of stolen or broken items.
 Ideally your bag should have a TSA combo lock.

 – Weigh it: consider using a scale to weigh your luggage as you pack, to avoid surprises at the airport

 – Pack laterally – aim to spread out your clothes and items so there are no bulky stacks.
 Roll your clothes to pack in twice as much clothing, but the downside will be wrinkles.

-– Stay nimble: Think about it – can you fit your luggage on a crowded train at rush hour?
+– Stay nimble: Can you fit your luggage on a crowded train at rush hour?
 If you’ve brought luggage that’s larger than a carry-on, this will be a problem.

 – Upgrade your luggage: My favorite luggage is the Topas Aluminum line from Rimowa.
-These are waterproof and last forever.
+These are splash proof and last forever.
 It’s definitely an investment, but they will generally honor their 5 year guarantee for replacing broken parts and hammering out dings in the aluminum exterior.

 – Don’t pack all your clothes!
-Bring one cycle of clothes, and use hotel laundry services or a local laundromat.
+Bring a one week cycle of clothes, and use hotel laundry services ($$$ but worth it) or a local laundromat.
 The best solution is staying at an Air B’n B with laundry.

 – Don’t bring large lithium batteries.
 In many countries security will confiscate them.
 Stick to small, pocket size chargers